Patricia Hodge: Career

 Hodge is an Honorary Graduate (DLitt) of Brunel University and one of the founder members of the Brunel Club.
 From 2009 to 2015, she played a comedy role in the BBC sitcom Miranda, as the mother of the eponymous main character.
 Hodge reprised the role alongside the rest of the cast for the 2017 Royal Variety Performance.
 In 2012 she toured in Christopher Luscombe's revival of Dandy Dick, starring alongside Nicholas Le Prevost.
 She is Joint President of Grimsby's Caxton Theatre and a Trustee of LAMDA, her alma mater.

 In 2008, she guest-starred in an episode of Hustle within the 4th series, playing the character of Veronica Powell.
-After the BBC commissioned the show for a 5th series in February 2008, it was planned Hodge would make an additional appearance, however due to on-set filming issues the episode her character would have appeared in was never finished, and subsequently never aired.
+After the BBC commissioned the show for a 5th series in February 2008, it was planned Hodge would make an additional appearance; however, due to on-set filming issues, the episode her character would have appeared in was never finished, and subsequently never aired.
 The release of the 5th series was delayed as a result.

 In 2018, Hodge played Ursula, the mother of Liberal MP and party leader Jeremy Thorpe (played by Hugh Grant) in BBC Television's A Very English Scandal.

 In April 2021, it was announced that Hodge would play the role of Mrs. Pumphrey in the television series All Creatures Great and Small, taking over from Diana Rigg, who had died the previous year.

 Delayed for a year from autumn 2020 due to the Covid-19 pandemic, Hodge was invited by Nigel Havers to star opposite him in Noël Coward's Private Lives, the inaugural production of the Nigel Havers Theatre Company, directed by one of her previous collaborators Christopher Luscombe.

 Hodge was appointed an Officer of the Order of the British Empire (OBE) in the 2017 Birthday Honours for services to drama.

+In December 2025 Hodge played Mrs Malaprop in The Rivals, to celebrate the 250th anniversary of the Richard Brinsley Sheridan play, at the Orange Tree Theatre in Richmond, London.